The minimal volume of simplices containing a convex body: Introduction

 \section{Introduction}

 Approximating a geometric body by a much simpler one results a very common technique in convex geometry and convex analysis, with many applications in discrete geometry and discrete/continuous optimization.
-For example, using the maximum/minimum volume ellipsoid, or John/L\"owner ellipsoid respectively, is one of the most standard tools in these areas \cite{matouvsek2002lectures,gruber2007convex,giannopoulos2001john,lassak1992banach, lassak1998approximation,pelczynski1983structural}.
+For example, the use of the John/L\"owner ellipsoid (maximum/minimum volume ellipsoid respectively), is one of the most standard tools in these areas \cite{matouvsek2002lectures,gruber2007convex,giannopoulos2001john,lassak1992banach, lassak1998approximation,pelczynski1983structural}.
 Polytopes, next to ellipsoids, are the most elementary convex sets, chief among them is the simplex.
-Extremal convex sets for volume ratios of the euclidean ball are exactly the simplices \cite{ball1991volume,barthe1998reverse}.
+Extremal convex sets for volume ratios of the Euclidean ball are exactly the simplices \cite{ball1991volume,barthe1998reverse}.

-Throughout this article, simplices are $n$-simplices in $\R^n$ exclusively, i.e. those polytopes formed by the convex hull of $(n+1)$ affine independent points in $\R^n$ (the vertices).
+Throughout this article, simplices are $n$-simplices in $\R^n$ exclusively, i.e. those polytopes formed by the convex hull of $(n+1)$ affinely independent points in $\R^n$ (the vertices).
 A convex body in $\R^n$ is a compact convex set with non-empty interior.
-For a bounded subset $A \subset \R^n$, we denote by $\vol(A)$ the volume (or Lebesgue measure) of $A$.
+For a bounded measurable subset $A \subset \R^n$, we denote by $\vol(A)$ the volume (or Lebesgue measure) of $A$.

-An old problem in convex geometry is the following.
+Given a convex body $K \subset \R^n$, we define where the minimum is taken over all simplices $S$ in $\R^n$ containing $K$.
+An old problem in convex geometry is the following:

-\begin{problem} How small is the the measure of $S_{min}(K)$, the simplex of minimal volume enclosing a given convex body $K \subset \R^n$? \end{problem}